 Cut to the chase

 - When is it out?
-Probably September 2018
+Probably a September 2018 launch

 - What will it cost?
 A lot, but less than the iPhone XI

 The iPhone 9 will almost certainly land in September 2018, given Apple's typical release date schedule.